Jovan Johnson, MBA, CFP®, CPA/PFS

 Mistakes in handling paying yourself as an S Corp owner can lead to costly penalties and interest.
 Additionally, rectifying incorrect S Corp payments can be an accounting headache.
 Before electing S Corp tax status, it is wise to consult with a CPA to fully understand the requirements and ensure you are paying yourself correctly as an S Corp owner.

-Would you like to learn more about how to pay yourself as an S Corp owner correctly?
+Would you like to learn more about how to pay yourself correctly as an S Corp owner?
 If so, please feel free to book a free consultation with us.

 Disclosures